xldeng-chn/xldeng-chn.github.io/_pages/about.md

 Welcome!
 I am currently a 3rd-year Ph.D. student from Institute of Information Engineering, Chinese Academy of Sciences (IIE, CAS), co-advised by [Prof. Rui Hou](http://hourui-arch.net/) and [Prof. Mingzhe Zhang](https://mingzhe-zhang.github.io/).
 I received my B.E degree from University of Electronic Science and Technology of China (UESTC) in 2022, advised by [Prof. Liang Chang](https://liang-chang-uestc.github.io/).

 My research domain is in Computer Architecture.
 My research interest focuses on Homomorphic Encryption Acceleration.
-Please feel free to contact me.
+Please contact me if you have any questions.

 # News!
 - 07/2024: One paper is accepted by **MICRO 2024**.
 Thanks to all the collaborators.